joelchelliah/simple-repl-in-haskell/README.md

 read' :: IO String
 read' =  getLine
 ```
 For this, all we need is the `getLine` function.
 This will read the input and return it as an `IO String`.
-The `IO` wrapper is there to indicate that the string was produced by an IO action, which in this case is some input provided by the user.
+The `IO` wrapper is there to indicate that the string was produced by an IO action (i.e. input/output), which in this case is some input provided by the user.

 Note that the *tick* in the name of our `read'` function has no special purpose other than to differentiate it from Haskell's built-in `read` function.